inet-framework/inet-showcases/visualizer/submoduleinfo/doc/index.rst

 The :ned:`InfoVisualizer` module (included in the network as part of :ned:`IntegratedVisualizer`) can visualize information provided by submodules one or more levels down in the module hierarchy.
-This information is visualized at the submodule of the contaning network node, typically at the top level canvas.
+This information is visualized at the submodule of the containing network node, typically at the top level canvas.
 The following image illustrates this with the example of an application that communicates over UDP: